How to Set up a Cryptocurrency Wallet in NZ

 Exchange Wallets

 In crypto, there's an age old saying; 'not your keys, not your crypto'.
-Exchange wallet keys are held by exchanges, tied to your account, so in the case that your exchange is hacked, like FTX, Cryptopia, Bitfinex or Mt Gox, your funds are at risk.
+Exchange wallet keys are held by exchanges, tied to your account, so in the case that your exchange is hacked, like with Cryptopia, Bitfinex or Mt Gox, your funds are at risk.

 Web Wallets

-Web wallets are website-based online wallets which are accessed through a browser interface without having to download or install any programs.
+Web cryptocurrency wallets are website-based online wallets which are accessed through a browser interface without having to download or install any programs.

 We do not recommend using web wallets as they rely on a secure internet connection and device.
 They are much more more susceptible to attacks and hacks; a prime example of this is the infamous Celsius Phishing Attack.